Achilles666-ops/GROUP-15-KD34403-MACHINE-LEARNING-/README.md

 # GROUP-15-MACHINE-LEARNING
-Machine learning pipeline
-🧠Prediction of student range of CGPA Using Machine Learning

-Predicting student CGPA range based on their mental health parameters using supervised machine learning techniques.
+🧠Predicting student CGPA range based on their mental health parameters using supervised machine learning techniques.

 📌 Project Overview
 This project aims to predict student CGPA range based on mental health-related parameters using machine learning techniques.
 The dataset used is mental_health.csv, which contains various attributes related to an individual's mental condition, lifestyle, and emotional state.